rOpenSpain/caRtociudad/README.md

 ```
 get_cartociudad_location_info(40.473219,-3.7227241, year = 2015)
 ```
-indicates the province, municipality, censal section, censal district, cadastral information and the url to the spanish cadastre website associated to the point.
+indicates the reverse geocoding details, censal section, censal district, cadastral information and the url to the spanish cadastre website associated to the point.

 ## TODO